Local order parameters for symmetry fractionalization: Conclusions and outlook

 The construction of order parameters for non-unitaries and lattice symmetries is left for future work; some gauge-invariant quantitites of these symmetries are calculated in Appendix \ref{apendixTRS}.

-Our order parameter is defined for the RG fixed points of $G$-injective {PEPS} where the correlation length is zero and Eq.(\ref{Gisoconca}) can be used to compute analytically all the expressions.
+Our order parameter is defined for the RG fixed points of $G$-injective {PEPS}, $G$-isometric PEPS, where the correlation length is zero and Eq.(\ref{Gisoconca}) can be used to compute analytically all the expressions.
 At those points we can ensure that the state is in the $\mathcal{D}$($G$) phase in the thermodynamic limit.
-One would expect that blocking $G$-injective {PEPS} tensors in the phase of the $\mathcal{D}$($G$), the blocked tensor will converge to its RG fixed point.
-Then, since the maps $(\omega, \phi)$ are well defined in arbitrary $G$-injective {PEPS} and also when doing blocking, the order parameter for the blocked tensor should work.
-In fact it can be shown that the blocking version of our order parameter works for RFP.
+RG procedures in 2D tensor network states are not trivial, see \cite{Hauru} and references therein.
+However, for $G$-injective PEPS that converge to a $G$-isometric PEPS when blocking, Eq.(\ref{Gisoconca}) is valid.
+We expect that our order parameters work for those tensor networks and RG procedures because the maps $(\omega, \phi)$ are well defined in arbitrary $G$-injective PEPS and are left invariant under blocking.
+It can be shown that the blocking version of our order parameters work for RFP.
 For example the blocked version of \eqref{transprotocol}:

 where $r$ should be taken larger than the correlation length.
-These considerations are important for the numerical implementation of our order parameters which is left for future work.
+These considerations are important for the future numerical implementation of our order parameters and will be investigated in details in a future work.
 We notice that the locality of our approach allows to use 2D techniques as the Corner Transfer Method (CTM) -see \cite{Nishino96} and \cite{Fishman18} for a recent review.

 We also point out that the locality of our order parameters doesn't contradict the fact that topological order cannot be detected locally.
 But remarkably the SF pattern is calculated thanks to its duality with braiding, so our detection implies a non-trivial braiding of the excitations of the quantum phases that we are considering (besides in our calculations only one type of anyon is considered).\\